CrunchyData/pgSimload/doc/03_overview_of_flags_and_parameters.md

 `examples/testdb/session_parameters.json`

-## Patroni-monitoring mode flag and parameters
+## Patroni-Watcher mode flag and parameters

-To use have pgSimload act as a small Patroni-monitoring tool in a side terminal, all you have to do is to create a `patroni.json` file in the following format.
+To use have pgSimload act as a Patroni-Watcher tool in a side terminal, all you have to do is to create a `patroni.json` file in the following format.
 Note that the name doesn't matter much, you can name the way you want.

 ### **patroni** (value) [MANDATORY]

-\
-When this paramter is set (`-patroni <patroni.json>`), you're asking pgSimload to run in Patroni-monitoring mode.
+When this paramter is set (`-patroni <patroni.json>`), you're asking pgSimload to run in Patroni-Watcher mode.
 This parameter is used to give to the tool the relative or complete path to a JSON file formated like the following (note: you can find a copy of this file in `examples/patroni_monitoring/`: